samaneh-hesabi/Predictive_Docker_Linear_Regression/README.md

-# Docker for Data Science Projects - Workshop Guide
+# Docker for Data Science Projects

 ## Table of Contents